Dick Davis (politician)

-Richard Joseph Davis Jr. (August 7, 1921 – March 4, 1999) was the 34th Lieutenant Governor of Virginia from 1982 to 1986 serving under Governor Chuck Robb.
+Richard Joseph Davis Jr. (August 7, 1921 – March 4, 1999) was an American politician who was the 34th Lieutenant Governor of Virginia from 1982 to 1986 serving under Governor Chuck Robb.
 A former mayor of Portsmouth, Virginia, Davis' 1981 election as Lieutenant Governor saw him win 8 of the 10 Congressional Districts composing Virginia in 1981; his statewide margin of victory over Republican state senator Nathan H. Miller was 150,000 votes.
-In 1982, Davis ran for the United States Senate, but lost to Republican candidate Paul S. Trible Jr.
+Davis was the first Catholic elected to a statewide office in Virginia history.